ivankatliarchuk/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 <!-- Thank you for contributing.
 These HTML comments will not render in the issue, but you can delete them once you've read them if you prefer! -->

+Do the checklist before filing an issue:

+ * [ ] Is this related to the project?
+       If you think it's a problem related to Github Actions in general, use GitHub Community forum instead: https://github.community
+ * [ ] You've read the Contributing section about feature requests: https://github.com/ivankatliarchuk/.github/blob/main/contributing.md
+ * [ ] Is this something you can debug and fix?
+Send a pull request!
+Bug fixes and documentation fixes are welcome.

 ### Proposed change
 <!-- Use this section to describe the feature you'd like to be added. -->